py5coding/py5-python-and-java/README.md

 ### Install Maven

 You will need to [install Maven](https://maven.apache.org/install.html) if you wish to edit and compile the example Java code.
-This repo provides compiled Jars for those who get tripped up by this step.
+This repo provides compiled Jars for those who have difficulty with this step.

-Theoretically you can install Maven through Anaconda but installing it that way didn't work during our tests so it is not recommended.
+Theoretically you can install Maven through Anaconda but installing it that way didn't work during my tests so it is not recommended.

 ### Explore Code in IDE